 We accept your preference although we still prefer our own version.

 3. Reviewer applies corporate style:

 We accept your suggestion or stylistic preference.

 4. Reviewer improves the text by removing the third decimal:

 We agree that your suggestion is an improvement.

 5. Reviewer spots a mistake in the text and corrects it:

 We agree that our translation was not accurate.

 The best possible result for corporate communications is achieved through the combination of professional linguists and knowledgeable reviewers.
-Furthermore, the internal reviewer is often the key to success.
+Furthermore, optimising the internal review process is often the key to success.